The Curious Case of Alex DeBrincat

 DeBrincat with Pinto produces anemic offense, the kind of output you’d expect from a checking third or fourth line.
 But DeBrincat sans Pinto is absolutely explosive offensively.
 All of the usual caveats about small samples apply, as ever, but the difference is stark.

 The issue facing the Senators is that there don’t seem to be too many good line-up options afforded DJ Smith.
-As long as Norris is injured, Pinto will be the best option for the second line— and Smith is understandably apprehensive about breaking up the Brady Tkachuk, Claude Girous, and Tim Stützle trio that has been absolutely rampaging through the league.
+As long as Norris is injured, Pinto will be the best choice for the second line— and Smith is understandably apprehensive about breaking up the Brady Tkachuk, Claude Giroux, and Tim Stützle trio that has been absolutely rampaging through the league.

 Still these struggles aren’t intractable.
 There have been flashes from the DeBrincat, Pinto, Batherson line, and some of the underperformance is absolutely bad puck luck.
 Since there’s no way out other than through, Smith is probably going to keep them together.
 It says here they’ll find ways to work better, even if the fit isn’t as natural as one might hope.